Meet the Team

 Zack is very passionate about water and its importance in our lives.
 He feels the more time one spends on, in or near water, the greater the connection becomes to the world around us.
 Along with being a highly experienced guide and seasoned mariner, Zack is a certified Polar Guide with the Polar Tourism Guides Association (PTGA), is a Level 2 Paddle Canada Sea Kayak Instructor and wilderness first responder.
 His enthusiasm and zest for life is contagious and he looks forward to sharing some of his knowledge and experiences with you!’

 Darrell began kayaking on Lake Superior in the early 1990’s, He has a MEd with a focus in Ecological and Experiential Education.
 He worked at Lakehead University for 14 years in the department of Recreation, Parks and Tourism teaching a number of university level sea kayak expedition courses, and spent much of his academic life studying the natural and cultural history of Lake Superior.
 Zack and Darrell co-wrote the Paddlers Guide to the Lake Superior NMCA during his tenure at Lakehead University.
-Presently he works for Parks Canada, for the Lake Superior National Marine Conservation Area.
-Darrell’s work and personal vision are entwined in that his ultimate goal is to work towards protection and presentation of this incredible body of water (10% of all available fresh water on the planet!).
-He feels truly lucky that a personal passion is also a vocation.
+Darrell’s work and personal vision are entwined in that his ultimate goal is to work towards protection and preservation of this incredible body of water (10% of all available fresh water on the planet!).
+He feels truly lucky that a personal passion is also a vocation with his work at Parks Canada.

 Many years ago, Lise attended a Rossport Sea Kayaking Symposium, became hooked on paddling and decided, then and there, that there was no better place to live than Northwestern Ontario.
 Since that first weekend of paddling, she has explored most of the North Shore of Lake Superior by kayak.
 An experienced educator, Lise teaches at Lakehead University’s Faculty of Education and is a Paddle Canada Level One Instructor.
 She loves nothing better than introducing people to the joys of paddling and the adventures that can be had on lakes, big and small in Northwestern Ontario.